 Highlight: Paris would always have a place in my heart 🙂

-Of all the beautiful Gothic cathedrals in Europe, the Notre Dame is a classic and of its genre.
+Of all the beautiful Gothic cathedrals in Europe, the Notre Dame is a classic of its genre.
 Standing in the historic center of the city, Île de la Cité, the cathedral is a symbol of Paris’s culture and history.
 Notre Dame de Paris was built in the 1240s and every part of the structure was art.
 The north rose window, the flying buttresses, the gargoyle statue, the tympanum of the last judgment, and the altar… it would take days to appreciate them one by one.

 I always stayed in the area every time I visited Paris and sometimes I could see the beautiful cathedral from the window.
 Hop on a Seine River Cruise to view the architecture from the water, or go in and climb the stairs to have one of the best views in Paris from the tower.
-Either way, they just make my love of Paris grew more and more.
+Either way, they just make my love of Paris grow more and more.

 The fire in 2019 was devastating – by the time the structure fire was extinguished, the building’s spire had collapsed and most of its roof had been destroyed and its upper walls were severely damaged.
 But it won’t change my love for this epic architecture and I will keep it at rank #4.